emp3r0r7/WifiBall/README.md

 3. **Run the Application:**

-    Build and run the application to handle WebSocket connections and manage WiFi data:
+    Build and run the application (sudo is required) to handle WebSocket connections and manage WiFi data:

     ```bash
     cd wifiball
     ./mvnw clean package
     cp /target/wifiball.jar /your/desired/location
-    java -jar /your/desired/location/wifiball.jar
+    sudo java -jar /your/desired/location/wifiball.jar
     ```

 4. **Connect your Android Device**